tangentsnowball/Snowcone/README.rst

 2. From Glyph's top menu, select *File > Export*.
 3. Export it to the */src/* folder (to override Snowcone-Regular.otf).
 4. Visit http://www.fontsquirrel.com/fontface/generator
-5. Upload the config file to fontsquirrel to get the right settings (*/src/generator_config.txt*)
+5. Click * Add Fonts * upload the config file (*/src/generator_config.txt*) to fontsquirrel to get the right settings.
-6. Upload the source font file (*/src/Snowcone-Regular.otf*)
-7. Click * Add Fonts * and browse to the font you just exported.
+6. Click * Add Fonts * and upload the source font file (*/src/Snowcone-Regular.otf*)
-8. Once it has uploaded, click *Download your kit*
+7. Once it has uploaded, click *Download your kit*
-9. Unzip these downloaded files and move them to the */package/* directory (these will override the existing ones).
+8. Unzip these downloaded files and move them to the */package/* directory (these will override the existing ones).

 Step 4: Add your new glyph(s) to Snowcone's CSS/JS files
 ***********************